 The underlying cause of all cases of cerebral palsy is the same.
 Cerebral palsy is caused by damage or developmental defects to the areas of the brain that control the movement of the body and coordination.
 Brain damage resulting in cerebral palsy can occur in the later stage of pregnancy, during labor & delivery, or shortly after birth.
 The exact source of brain damage can vary greatly.
 According to the American Pregnancy Association, 20% of cerebral palsy cases are caused by labor and delivery events and 70% are attributable to events during pregnancy.

 - Maternal Infections: Maternal infections during pregnancy, labor, and delivery can potentially cause damage to the baby's brain resulting in cerebral palsy.
-Recent studies have shown that during pregnancy viral infections such as rubella and cytomegalovirus; and parasitic infections like toxoplasmosis can damage the baby's developing brain and result in cerebral palsy.
+Recent studies have shown that viral infections, such as rubella and cytomegalovirus, and parasitic infections, like toxoplasmosis, can damage the baby's developing brain and result in cerebral palsy.
 Infections of the placental membranes and amniotic fluids (chorioamnionitis) can also damage brain cells in the baby and cause cerebral palsy.

 - Premature Birth: Babies that are born prematurely are 30 times more likely to be diagnosed with cerebral palsy compared to full-term babies.
-One of the main reasons for this is premature babies frequently experience brain hemorrhages and periventricular leukomalacia (PVL) - both of which cause the type of brain damage that results in cerebral palsy.
+One of the main reasons for this is that premature babies frequently experience brain hemorrhages and periventricular leukomalacia (PVL), both of which cause the type of brain damage that results in cerebral palsy.

 - Head Trauma: External trauma to the baby's head during childbirth can potentially cause the type of brain damage that results in cerebral palsy.
 During a vaginal delivery, the baby often becomes stuck or has difficulty passing through the birth canal.
 When this occurs doctors will often use devices such as obstetrical forceps or vacuum extractors to dislodge the baby and facilitate delivery.
 Using these devices requires a high level of skill because they can easily cause an excessive level of force on the baby's head and cause internal damage.

 Cerebral palsy is caused by damage to certain areas of the developing brain that control body movement.
-The sad part is that once these parts of the brain are damaged, they will never fully heal and return to normal.
+Sadly, once these parts of the brain are damaged, they will never fully heal and return to normal.
 Cerebral palsy is not a progressive disorder, so it will not get worse over time.
 But it is a permanent condition.
 Therefore, treatment options for cerebral palsy are focused more on the management of symptoms and increasing the individual's quality of life.
 Treatment plans for cerebral palsy are typically multifaceted and involve some combination of therapy, medication and sometimes surgery:

 - Physical Therapy: Regular physical therapy is almost always the cornerstone of any cerebral palsy treatment program.
 Physical therapy can help children with CP to overcome and manage their body motor function and control.
 Physical therapy has been shown to improve strength, balance, posture, flexibility, and coordination in all types of cerebral palsy.
 Some physical therapy treatments utilize corrective orthotics.

-- Speech Therapy: Not all children with cerebral palsy have speech issues, but for those that do speech therapy will be one of the most important components of their treatment plan.
-Speech therapy does not involve help to improve language and oral communication skills but also help develop other skills such as eating and swallowing.
+- Speech Therapy: Not all children with cerebral palsy have speech issues, but for those that do, speech therapy will be one of the most important components of their treatment plan.
+Speech therapy does not just involve help improving language and oral communication skills, but also developing other skills such as eating and swallowing.

 - Surgery: There are a number of surgical treatment options to help children with certain types of cerebral palsy.
 Most of these surgical procedures are design for children with spastic CP.
 Spastic CP is characterized by excessive muscle tone and stiffness.
 The aim of a surgical intervention is to alleviate the results of excessive muscle tone by lengthening muscles and tendons.
 For example, a child with spastic CP who walks on their toes can have surgery to lengthen the tendons in their legs and enable them to walk normally.